captainzero93/extract-unet-safetensor/README.md

 - Special thanks to all contributors and users who have provided feedback and suggestions.
 - u/DBacon1052
 - u/BlastedRemnants/
-- rauldlnx10 on GIT for the Forge extension.
+- rauldlnx10 on GitHub for the Forge extension.
+- All users and contributors of the AUTOMATIC1111 Stable Diffusion Web UI community.